What is Teleocene?

 However, in the discussions of the terminology surrounding anthropocene, I saw something was missing.
 The emerging human awareness of the geology and geological change was directly influencing our aesthetic choices and it was also influenced by these choices.
 We were often silent about the transformation of our aesthetics in terms of its relationship to climate change, and we were quiet about the how the climate change was reshaping our aesthetic choices.
 In other words, I felt that a dialectical component was being ignored.
 To emphasize this, I invented the term teleocene.

 Teleocene was first invented to help myself understand what I was trying to say, what I was seeing in a fast transforming geological era from an ontological perspective,.
 I don't say philosophical here because I am an artist; my work may refer to philosophy, but it is not meant to philosophize in a scholarly fashion.
 As such, teleocene referred to the general human resolution, helplessness and inertia as we faced near or permanent human extinction.
 It meant that we started to live in an almost hypnotic state, staring at the nature and the horizon while the earth as we knew was fast slipping through our fingers.

-In the state of teleocene, we accept our so called faith, instead of fighting (faithing) ourselves for a better future.
+In teleocene, we accept our so called faith, instead of putting a fight, we faith ourselves.
 In teleocene, we believe in forces that are beyond our control and let them dictate our future even though we know that it was us who built that future.